 The eventual goal does not have to be owning a business or starting a large operation.
 It can be as simple as earning some extra money each month to make ends meet, rather than cutting expenses.
 That is the core of Ramit’s message.

 Which camp do you fall in?

-Would you rather cut out an expenses each month or create a new way to earn extra money to pay for that expense?
+Would you rather cut out expenses each month or create a new way to earn extra money to pay for those expenses?

 I believe there needs to be a balance of these two camps.
 It’s pointless to earn more money if you cannot control your spending.
-As your income grows your spending will grow and you will still be in debt.
-Or, if you cut expenses and do not focus on earning any more money you run the risk of cutting out anything exciting in life, and living a boring life.
+If this is the case for you, as your income grows your spending will grow and you will still be in debt.
+Or, if you cut expenses and do not focus on earning any more money you run the risk of cutting out anything exciting and living a boring life.